psam3210/.github/README.md

 ### Slack

 We will be using Slack as our primary form of communication with each other.
 There are channels for general questions, as well as for each individual assignment and students are encouraged to use Slack as an open forum for communicating with each other and with myself.
-Students can also use the OpenSay app to anonymously ask questions.